you are too interesting, too capable, too worthy to live without change, transformation and renewal

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO).
 I am a member of the Ontario Association for Mental Health Practitioners (OAMHP).

 I believe that part of my responsibility is continued exploration and ongoing training.
-My approach is informed by Internal Family Systems (IFS), somatic/body-based practices, existentialism, systems theory, feminist theory, neuroscience, polyvagal theory, and expressive arts therapy.
+My approach is informed by Internal Family Systems (IFS), somatic/body-based practices, existentialism, systems theory, feminist theory, neuroscience, polyvagal theory, psychedelic-assisted therapy and expressive arts therapy.

 I enjoy and have experience in offering individual and group work.
 In addition to my individual practice, I have facilitated groups at YWCA Toronto’s Breakthrough program, Barbra Schlifer Commemorative Clinic, Toronto General Hospital, Ontario Corrections Institute and Sojourn House.
 I have also facilitated public and corporate events.